Armotik/NaurelliaModeration/README.md

 - Verification of the player's IP Address
 - Check if the player is connected to a VPN
 - Check if the player have other account at the same IP Address
+- Disallow the connection if the player is the raid mode is enabled (staff can still connect)

 <ins>This plugin manages the incoming message sent :</ins>
-- Checks for inappropriate language in the message
+- Checks for inappropriate language in the message (with a list of words modifiable by the staff)
+- Checks for spam in the message
+- Checks for links in the message (with a list of domains modifiable by the staff or in the config file)

 <ins>This plugin includes GUIS for a better handling of the moderation :</ins>
 - Main Menu GUI (Access to all the other GUIS)